pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 This section will provide guidance on the configuration settings you will need to:

-- Create an environment to run your GCP CloudSQL databases.
+- Create a GCP CloudSQL Instance.
 - Create **two databases** (`pachyderm` and `dex`).
 - Update your values.yaml to turn off the installation of the bundled postgreSQL and provide your new instance information.